-From sunset movie screenings and an authentic Regency ball to sunflower picking and a celebration of sausages, there's loads on in Winchester this month
+From sunset movie screenings and a new Jane Austen exhibition to sunflower picking and a celebration of sausages, there's loads on in Winchester this month

 Summer in Winchester is in full swing.
 We don't reckon it's possible to get bored of beer gardens or slow summer picnics, but if you're after more ways to while away the warm weather in the district, we're on hand to help.
 Here's your essential guide to all the best events, workshops, activities and things to do in and around Winchester in August 2025.

-We've got outdoor theatre, orchestral dance parties, candle making and crafting in the Cathedral.
+We've got outdoor film screenings, orchestral dance parties, beer festivals and crafting in the Cathedral.
 Basically, everything you need to have an amazing bank holiday weekend and fill the final days of the school holidays.
 Let's make the most of those summer days before September arrives - and brings with it a whole host of new things to do!

 Stand inside a giant bubble